 Other products may be purchased from a vendor, such as:

 - Apple Education Discount products (available to both staff and students)

 Office 2016 is available to download directly from your Office 365 login page

 Simply login, Select "Install office apps", then Select "Office 2016" and follow on screen instructions to compete installation.

 Software in Student IT Laboratories (SITL)

-Every centrally owned and managed PC or Apple connected to the student network has a standard or core set of desktop applications, details of which can be found here.
+Every centrally owned and managed PC or Apple connected to the student network has core software which is a standard set of applications.

-How do I arrange for software to be installed in a computer laboratory?
+Arranging for software to be installed in a computer laboratory

 If a member of teaching staff requires a subject-specific application to be made available in a Student IT Laboratory administered by Information Services, they must contact their faculty Software Co-ordinator who will deal with their requirements and liaise with Information Services to confirm the suitability of the software being requested for SITL areas.
 If software needs to be purchased, this must be done via the faculty Software Co-ordinator.